chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/tree-view.md

 ### Tree Data Provider

-The second step is to provide data to the view you registered so that VS Code can display the data in the view.
+The second step is to provide data to the view you registered so that Baosky can display the data in the view.
 To do so, you should first implement the [TreeDataProvider](/api/references/vscode-api#TreeDataProvider).
 Our `TreeDataProvider` will provide node dependencies data, but you can have a data provider that provides other types of data.

 There are two necessary methods in this API that you need to implement: